FaraTheVisionaryAnalyst/niyyahly-product-analytics/README.md

 | D14              |            207 |          6.90% |
 | D30              |            120 |          4.00% |

-The measured retention rates are lower at later checkpoints in the synthetic dataset.
+These measurements provide a descriptive baseline of return behavior.

-However, these measurements should be treated primarily as **descriptive baseline metrics**.
+The later checkpoints have lower observed retention rates, but the data does not by itself explain why users stop returning.

-The data does not by itself establish why retention differs between checkpoints or whether the observed decline represents a specific churn mechanism.
+Therefore, D1, D7, D14 and D30 should not be interpreted as sequential churn stages.

 ---